ynx0/omori-apple-silicon/README.md

 # omori-apple-silicon patcher

+**UPDATE: snowp was able to patch the save bug using a polyfill, so go use the original!**

+---

 This tool patches OMORI and allows it to run _and_ prevents the game from crashing on save.

 Based off of the [original patch](https://github.com/SnowpMakes/omori-apple-silicon).
 Huge props to SnowpMakes!